RyanMakes/keyi/README.md

 Next up we'll be getting:

-SNS URL : keyi.sol acquired , needs to be populated (可.sol is owned but not used, hope we can get in touch with the human who can turn it over to us for good use https://www.sns.id/domain?domain=%E5%8F%AF )
+SNS URL : keyi.sol acquired , needs to be populated (可.sol is owned but not used, hope we can get in touch with the human who can turn it over to us for good use https://www.sns.id/domain?domain=%E5%8F%AF same for 🉑.sol https://www.sns.id/domain?domain=%F0%9F%89%91)

 DNS URL : 可.xyz ---> xn--jpr.xyz ---> keyi.xyz (currently ---> https://pump.fun/9oQsNyT1vgNSqxfkec3FjNnQdHZpcvT5dHsZtdarpump until a website exists)